Maggie Pierce (actress): My Mother the Car

+My Mother the Car was the last television series on which Pierce ever performed.

 Later career

 After the series was cancelled, Pierce had one more performing role, for the film The Fastest Guitar Alive, in which she co-starred with Roy Orbison.
 She and Joan Freeman played Civil War era sisters in love with Confederate spy Orbison.
 The film was a flop with audiences and critics, and seems to have killed Orbison's nascent acting career.

 Despite having no stage background, Pierce went into play production after marrying producer and theatre owner Jerome Minskoff.
 As "Maggie Minskoff" she was production coordinator for the long-running Broadway musical revival Irene, starring Debbie Reynolds, staged in the Minskoff Theatre with her husband as co-producer.
 She managed the Minskoff Theatre during the late seventies, drawing the ire of Liz Smith who insinuated she regularly overbooked the rehearsal space.
 But Maggie Minskoff was also credited by Alvin Ailey dance company manager Bill Hammond with providing discounted space in the Minskoff Theatre for their rep company and dance school in 1980, and for convincing her husband to join its board and do fundraising for them.

 Her last production credit was as co-producer for the off-Broadway production of Love, based on Luv by Murray Schisgal.
 The musical was performed at the Audrey Wood Theater in New York City during April 1984, starring Nathan Lane and Judy Kaye.